CK-MPM: A Compact-Kernel Material Point Method: Background and Preliminaries

 \subsection{MPM Pipeline Overview}

 We provide an overview of the general pipeline for explicit MPM using a symplectic Euler time integrator.
-Each time step involves transferring quantities from particles to the background grid, performing computations on the grid to update velocities, and transferring the updated quantities back to the particles.
-The steps are as follows: \begin{enumerate} \item \textbf{Particle to Grid (P2G):} Particle masses are transferred to the grid using B-spline kernels, while momentum is transferred using either the PIC or APIC scheme. \item \textbf{Grid Update:} The grid momentum is updated based on \autoref{eq:traditional-grid-update}, with grid-level boundary conditions applied as needed. \item \textbf{Grid to Particle (G2P):} Particle velocities are interpolated from the grid using B-spline kernels.
-For the APIC scheme, an additional matrix is computed to capture the local affine velocity field. \item \textbf{Update Deformation Gradient:} The deformation gradient $\mathbf{F}_{p, t_{n+1}}$ is updated using:
+Each time step involves transferring quantities between particles and the background grid, as well as performing computations on the grid to update velocities: \begin{enumerate} \item \textbf{Particle to Grid (P2G):} Particle masses are transferred to the grid using B-spline kernels, while momentum is transferred using either the PIC or APIC scheme. \item \textbf{Grid Update:} The grid momentum is updated (\autoref{eq:traditional-grid-update}) with grid-level boundary conditions applied as needed. \item \textbf{Grid to Particle (G2P):} Particle velocities are interpolated from the grid using B-spline kernels.
+For APIC, an additional matrix is computed to capture the local affine velocity field. \item \textbf{Update Deformation Gradient:} The deformation gradient $\mathbf{F}_{p, t_{n+1}}$ is updated using:

 where \(\mathbf{I}\) is the identity matrix.
-For elastoplastic materials, return mapping \cite{klar2016drucker,yue2015continuum} is applied as needed to ensure the stress remains within the feasible region. \item \textbf{Particle Advection:} Particle positions are updated by integrating the interpolated velocities. \end{enumerate} Among these steps, the P2G operation is often the computational bottleneck of MPM.
+For elastoplastic materials, return mapping \cite{klar2016drucker,yue2015continuum} is applied to ensure the stress remains within the feasible region. \item \textbf{Particle Advection:} Particle positions are updated by integrating the interpolated velocities. \end{enumerate} Among these steps, the P2G operation is often the computational bottleneck.
 This is primarily due to the scattering nature of the operation, where the scattering range depends on the kernel function.